Ammar-Ishfaq/ResistanceCalculator-KotlinMuliplatform/README.md

 This is a basic Kotlin Multiplatform Resistance calculator app for Android and iOS.
 It includes shared business logic and data handling, and a shared UI implementation using Compose Multiplatform.

 ### Technologies

-The resistor calculator done by the app is from [RESISTOR COLOR CODE GUIDE](https://neurophysics.ucsd.edu/courses/physics_120/resistorcharts.pdf).

 The app uses the following multiplatform dependencies in its implementation:

 - [Compose Multiplatform](https://jb.gg/compose) for UI